camunda/camunda-docs-manual/content/reference/rest/process-definition/delete-process-definition.md

 ---

-Deletes a process definition from a deployment.
+Deletes a process definition from a deployment by id.

 # Method